rohan-paul/Awesome-JavaScript-Interviews/Topic-Wise-Notes/Redux/Connect.md

 This is precisely what connect does.
 It maps the stores state and dispatch to the props of a component :

-mapStateToProps and mapDispatchToProps are both pure functions that are provided the stores “state” and “dispatch” respectively.
+**mapStateToProps** and **mapDispatchToProps** are both pure functions that are provided the stores “state” and “dispatch” respectively.
 Furthermore, both functions have to return an object, whose keys will then be passed on as the props of the component they are connected to.

+Note: you can't use mapStateToProps for the same purpose as mapDispatchToProps for the basic reason that you don't have access to dispatch inside mapStateToProp.
+So you couldn't use  mapStateToProps to give the wrapped component a method that uses dispatch.

 Now take a look at the example - https://www.sohamkamani.com/blog/2017/03/31/react-redux-connect-explained/